AdobeDocs/experience-manager-release-information.en/help/using/aem-releases-updates.md

 ## [!DNL Experience Manager] on-premise and Managed Services {#aem-on-prem-managed-services}

-For Managed Services and on-premise offerings, the article lists the latest Cumulative Fix Pack release, latest Service Pack release, and the main release and directs you to the documentation for those release versions. [!DNL Adobe] recommends that you review and apply the latest service pack followed by the latest cumulative fix pack for your [!DNL Experience Manager] version to keep your deployment stable, secure, and up-to-date.
+For Managed Services and on-premise offerings, the article lists the latest cumulative fix pack release, latest service pack release, and the main release and directs you to the documentation for those release versions. [!DNL Adobe] recommends that you review and apply the latest service pack followed by the latest cumulative fix pack for your [!DNL Experience Manager] version to keep your deployment stable, secure, and up-to-date.

 ### [!DNL Experience Manager] 6.5 {#aem-65}